Five Points Blog

 - Brent Nelson

-Join us this Sunday for Bible Study Hour at 9:30am and for our morning worship service at 10:45am as we revel in the God who has guaranteed us life everlasting.
+Join us this Sunday for Bible Study Hour at 9:30am and for our morning worship service at 10:45am as we revel in the fullness of Christ.

 - Brent Nelson